 - Email address: Email will be sent to this email address 30 minutes before the machine will shutdown.
 You will also have the option in the email to postpone the shutdown of the VM.

-Even though I do not have any Azure DevTest Lab configured, this email refer to it which is a bit misleading.
-Hope this might update in future.
-However the notification is useful and also provides you with options to postpone the restart of your VM.
+It’s worth noting that even though I don’t have any Azure DevTest Lab configured, this email refers to it, which can be a bit misleading.
+Hopefully, this may be updated in the future.
+However, the notification itself is valuable and offers options to postpone the restart of your VM, making it a useful feature for managing your Azure resources.

 Virtual machine avd-tp-0 (AVDrg) is scheduled to shut down in 30 minutes.
 You may postpone or skip this instance: